ibexa/documentation-developer/docs/search/search_engines/elastic_search/elastic_search_overview.md

 It organizes data into documents, that then are grouped into indices.

 As a result of having distributed architecture, Elasticsearch can analyze massive amounts of data with almost real-time performance.
 Instead of searching text directly, it searches and index.
-Thanks to this mechanism, it is able to achieve fast response.
+Thanks to this mechanism, it's able to achieve fast response.

 For a detailed description of advanced settings that you might require in a specific production environment, see the documentation provided by Elastic.